What to Expect on the Application

 You must list and provide an unofficial transcript for every post-secondary institution you have attended regardless of whether you received a degree.

-- An unofficial transcripts is an official transcript that you, the applicant, have directly provided us.
+- An unofficial transcript is an official transcript that you, the applicant, have directly provided us.
 This is sufficient for the review process.
 If you accept an offer of admission, you will be required to submit official transcripts.

 - If documents are not in English, you must upload an English translation certified by the college or university that issued it.